-The iOS 11.4.1 release date is probably a few weeks away, but you can start prepping for its arrival right now.
+The iOS 11.4.1 release date is getting close and some of you should start prepping for its arrival right now.

-The iOS 11.4.1 release date probably won’t land in mid-June, but you can expect the update to arrive in late June or July after several more weeks of internal testing.
+The iOS 11.4.1 release date is probably just a weeks away and you can expect the update to arrive in July or early August after a little more time in internal testing.

-Apple’s currently on its third iOS 11.4.1 beta which means we could be weeks away from the official release date.
-We often see five or more betas, even for minor releases like iOS 11.4.1, before it feels comfortable pushing official software to the millions of iOS users around the world.
+Apple’s currently on its fifth iOS 11.4.1 beta which means we’re close to an official release date.
+Apple typically releases five or six betas, even for minor releases like iOS 11.4.1, before it feels comfortable pushing official software to the millions of iOS users around the world.

 The iOS 11.4.1 release date will also come out of the blue.
 Apple typically only confirms iOS release dates on stage during media events.
 And with the next event likely coming in early-to-mid September, don’t expect Apple to confirm the update’s launch date ahead of time.

 Apple’s iOS 11.4.1 beta might drag on for a few more days, but don’t let that stop you from doing some early prep work while you wait for the next version of iOS 11 to arrive.